 Strong commitment to diversity and inclusion

 For inclusivity to work, it should come from the top, otherwise, it’s just lip service.
-Crestwood’s Chairman, CEO, and President, Robert G. Phillips, recognizes that this type of commitment starts with the company’s leadership and pledged his support and commitment to its diversity and inclusion initiatives earlier this year.
+Crestwood’s Chairman, CEO, and President, Robert G. Phillips, recognizes that this type of commitment starts with the company’s leadership.
+He pledged his support and commitment to its diversity and inclusion initiatives earlier this year.

-Crestwood has established a culture that embraces the uniqueness of its employees and is committed to acknowledging and appreciating individuals’ differences.
+Crestwood has established a culture that embraces the uniqueness of its employees.
+And they are committed to acknowledging and appreciating individuals’ differences.

 How they do it

-According to the Energy Diversity and Inclusion Index™, a growth mindset, a sense of belonging, and objectivity are all driving factors of inclusion.
-Since Crestwood is mindful of this, it offers company-wide training for its employees to ensure the environment they work in is professional, respectful, and sensitive to various backgrounds and priorities.
+According to the Energy Diversity and Inclusion Index™, a growth mindset, sense of belonging, and objectivity are all driving factors of inclusion.
+Crestwood offers company-wide training for its employees to ensure the environment they work in is professional, respectful, and sensitive to various backgrounds and priorities.

-“Crestwood has always had a culture of championing diversity, but I am extremely proud of the focused efforts we have put forth in our diversity and inclusion initiatives in recent months.
+“Crestwood has always had a culture of championing diversity, but I am extremely proud of the focused efforts we have put forth in recent months.
 With the inauguration of Crestwood Women’s Network, we are taking a bold step to solidify this commitment to celebrating our differences and making a positive impact in our communities.
 For me personally, CWN is a passion project that allows us to give back and share with the next generation of female leaders,” says Tracy Schubert, Crestwood’s Vice President, Human Resources.

 The company’s partnership with Pink Petro will further establish its commitment to support the professional development of women working across the energy sector.

 Crestwood (NYSE: CEQP) is a master limited partnership that owns and operates midstream assets in areas such as the Bakken Shale, Delaware Basin, Powder River Basin, Marcellus Shale, Barnett Shale, and Fayetteville Shale.
-The company is engaged in the following industry segments:
+The company engages in the following industry segments:

 - Gathering & Processing